bedezub/data-analysis-statistical-thinking/README.md

 ### Content

-1. Title: IBM Customer Chrun Dataset
+1. Title: IBM Customer Churn Dataset
 2. Sources:

     Origin: This dataset was taken from Srivatsan88' YoutubeLI Github Repository.
 I downloaded the dataset in order to walkthrough the Youtube video published by AIEngineering, [Statistical Thinking - Imputing Missing Values](https://youtu.be/JGv9gaCU0i4)